American fashion designer, born in Mexico City. Lives and works in Brooklyn, New York.

 Through fashion design, Hernández explores philosophical concepts.
 These often engender a spirit of collaboration with the world of contemporary art with deep symbolism behind each design element.

 The materials used in each garment aim to reflect different concepts.
 Bringing together the highest quality textiles and yarns from Japan and Italy, the pieces are locally manufactured in New York City and Los Angeles.

 Throughout her career, Paola Hernández has presented her collections in New York, London, Paris, Reykjavik, Bogota, and Mexico City.

-The Spring 2018 collection, titled “Passage of Light,” derives from the transition into motherhood.
+The 2018 collection, titled “Passage of Light,” derives from the transition into motherhood.

 Paola Hernández experienced motherhood as a rite of passage while designing this collection.
 She collaborated with her husband, Michael Kagan, to create a special print for this collection.
 The print is based off of one of his paintings titled Summit, 2017.

-The womenswear is made in New York City with Japanese fabrics.
+The clothes are made in New York City and in Los Angeles.